the-heroman/GroupByzantine/README.md

 On your web browser visit https://www.onlinegdb.com/online_c++_compiler

 On the top of the webpage, left of "RUN", there will be a cloud icon with an upward arrow.
 Click it and locate the previously extracted folder.

-Then, upload each of the following files.
+Then, upload each of the following files:

-You should upload 10 files in total.

 	node.h

 	network.h

 	network.cpp

 	linkedlist.h

 	linkedlist.cpp

 	insertValues.h

 	evaluate.h

 	evaluate.cpp

 	data.h

 	main.cpp

+You should upload 10 files in total.

 // Please note by default main.cpp is provided by OnlineGDB but will automatically be replaced with the newly uploaded main.cpp